 A self-exclusion program is a service offered by the gaming industry to people who wish to exclude themselves from gaming rooms in clubs and hotels around Victoria.

-The Victorian Commission for Gambling and Liquor Regulation (VCGLR) is the independent statutory authority that administers Victoria's gambling and liquor laws.
+The Victorian Gambling and Casino Control Commission (VGCCC) is the independent statutory authority that administers Victoria's gambling and liquor laws.

 Victorian Responsible Gambling Foundation